Charging Basics

 • Check the battery once a month.
 If the battery drops to 30% or below, charge it up between 40-80%.

-• Do not leave the battery on the charger unnecessarily or for extended periods of time after the battery has been fully charged.
-Doing this can expedite battery cell degradation and reduce the lifespan of your battery significantly.
+• Do not leave the battery on the charger unnecessarily or for extended periods after the battery has been fully charged.
+Doing this can expedite battery cell degradation and reduce the lifespan of the battery significantly.

 • Avoid temperature extremes.
 Very hot or cold temperatures can negatively affect the performance of the battery and shorten its expected life.
-Avoid exposing the battery to extreme cold or heat for long periods of time.
+Avoid exposing the battery to extreme cold or heat for long periods.

 40F- 80F are ideal operating temperatures.

 • Do not leave your battery in direct sunlight for extended periods.
-If it is necessary to leave your bike outside in direct sunlight for extended periods of time, take your battery into a shaded place to keep it cool.
+If it is necessary to leave your bike outside in direct sunlight for extended periods, take your battery into a shaded place to keep it cool.

-• The electrons in your battery move slower when in temperatures below 50F.
-When the temps drop below 50F, your battery will have a reduced capacity and reduced range.
-This is normal behavior, and your range will bounce back to normal when temperatures increase to optimal operating conditions
+• The electrons in all batteries move slower when in temperatures below 50F.
+When the temps drop below 50F, the battery will have a reduced capacity and reduced range.
+This is normal behavior, and the performance will bounce back to normal when temperatures increase to optimal operating conditions

 • Do not charge a battery that has been allowed to go below freezing.
 Let the battery sit at room temperature for a few hours before charging.